 If you have been injured by a dog, or you have suffered as the result of a dog's behavior, a dog bite lawyer at Tawwater Law Firm in Oklahoma City, OK, can help you hold the owner accountable.
-Dog bite laws vary from state to state, so it is essential than you work with an attorney who is experienced and understands your state’s particular laws.
+Dog bite laws vary from state to state, so it is essential that you work with an attorney who is experienced and understands your state’s particular laws.
 In most cases, a dog owner’s homeowner’s or renter’s insurance will cover medical expenses and financial losses as the result of a dog bite.
-If you were a victim of a dog bite or attack, contact our law firm today to schedule a consultation.
+If you were a victim of a dog bite or attack, contact our law firm online or call (405) 607-1400 today to schedule a free consultation.
 We can help you determine whether your case is worth pursuing.

 Oklahoma’s statutes regarding dog bites are different when compared with laws in other states.
 Oklahoma law states that a dog’s owner may be held liable if his or her dog bites or injures a person who did nothing to provoke the dog and who was not trespassing.
 Dog bite victims can also pursue a negligence case against a dog owner who was negligent in the handling or control of the dog, which caused injury to others.

 The state of Oklahoma also enforces a strict liability law.
 Strict liability dog bite laws hold the owner liable for any personal injuries the dog inflicts, even if the dog has never previously acted aggressively.
 For example, if the dog jumps on someone, causing injury, the victim can hold the owner responsible, even if a similar situation had never occurred before.
 Many other states instead opt for the “one bite” rule.
 This rule does not hold the dog owner liable until the second time a dog bites someone or shows aggression.